19 May 2020

 Posted by Mikaela

 Have you been called low maintenance?
 If so, I can relate to that.
 Before I embraced the reputation as the low maintenance traveler (LMT), I wasn’t sure if it’s a compliment or an insult.
 Every time they mention that I like things simple and such, I thought it’s a label to describe my oddness, but my friends tell me otherwise.

-After careful considerations, I asked them what their reasons are for calling me one and I heard many positive remarks from them.
-Some even said that they love traveling and being friends me because of these traits.
+After careful considerations, I asked them what their reasons are for calling me one, and I heard many positive remarks from them.
+Some even said that they love traveling and being friends with me because of these traits.

 Which brings us to me being a proud LMT.
 I know there’s been a lengthy debate between high and low maintenance person, BUT that’s not our concern.
 We’re only here to see whether there are many like-minded travelers (or soon to be travelers) out there.

 Disclaimer: There are unique perspectives around these matters, and I don’t intend to compare 2 personalities, ever.
 What I see on the internet is that low maintenance people are like old rugs waiting to be swept off (pushovers), has no preferences or needs and their life is practically closed in a box.
 Subsequently, if you’re a high maintenance, it looks like you’re too materialistic, needy, and superficial.
 Being low maintenance or high maintenance person should be neither positive nor negative.
 We just got to embrace it and be proud of it.